Metalepsis: In Icelandic literature

+The longest kenning found in skaldic poetry refers to a warrior:

 Narratology

 In narratology (and specifically in the theories of Gérard Genette), a paradoxical transgression of the boundaries between narrative levels or logically distinct worlds is also called metalepsis.

 Perhaps the most common example of metalepsis in narrative occurs when a narrator intrudes upon another world being narrated.
 In general, narratorial metalepsis arises most often when an omniscient or external narrator begins to interact directly with the events being narrated, especially if the narrator is separated in space and time from these events.

 There are so many examples of forking-path and metaleptic narratives by now that any recommendations will have to seem arbitrary.
 One of the most thoroughly enjoyable constructions of enigmatic worlds within worlds is Nabokov's Pale Fire (1962).
 A good short text is Robert Coover's The Babysitter (1969).
 In film, a frequently referenced forking-path narrative is Peter Howitt's Sliding Doors (1998).

 [In Tom] Stoppard's The Real Inspector Hound, the framing diegetic situation is here equally a theatre.
 In this fictional theatre a whodunnit is performed, witnessed by an audience which includes two theatre critics.
 In the course of the embedded performance these critics become paradoxically involved in the hypodiegetic play within a play, an involvement which even leads to the death of one of them.
 Thus, as in the case of Pirandello's Sei personaggi, the typical traits of a metalepsis can here also be recognized: a fictional representation consisting of several distinct worlds and levels, among which unorthodox transgression occur.